MHickey2/EssenChelle-Oils/README.md

 ### 2. Products Page     <a name="productpage"></a>

 The products page shows the the full collection within the EssenChelle range including the special offers.
 These products can be arranged according to specified criteria, such as by price, by rating and by category.
+The number of items is shown to the user and the user can further sort the products by means of the sorting bar.
+Each of the products shows the title, an image, the price, the category, the star rating and will show users if there are any associated reviews for the product.

 <br>